minio/directpv-docs/content/installation/_index.md

 ### Prerequisites

-* Kubernetes >= v1.19 on GNU/Linux on amd64, arm64 or ppc64le.
+* Kubernetes >= v1.18 on GNU/Linux on amd64.

 * If you use private registry, below images must be pushed into your registry.
-You could use [this helper script]({{< relref "manage-drives/scripts.md#push-images.sh" >}}) to do that.
+You could use [this helper script]({{< relref "drives/scripts.md#push-images.sh" >}}) to do that.
-  - quay.io/minio/csi-node-driver-registrar:v2.6.3
+  - quay.io/minio/csi-node-driver-registrar:v2.8.0
-  - quay.io/minio/csi-provisioner:v3.4.0 _(for Kubernetes >= v1.20)_
+  - quay.io/minio/csi-provisioner:v3.5.0 _(for Kubernetes >= v1.20)_
   - quay.io/minio/csi-provisioner:v2.2.0-go1.18 _(for kubernetes < v1.20)_
-  - quay.io/minio/livenessprobe:v2.9.0
+  - quay.io/minio/livenessprobe:v2.10.0
-  - quay.io/minio/csi-resizer:v1.7.0
+  - quay.io/minio/csi-resizer:v1.8.0
   - quay.io/minio/directpv:latest

 * If `seccomp` is enabled, load [DirectPV seccomp profile](../seccomp.json) on nodes where you want to install DirectPV and use `--seccomp-profile` flag to [`kubectl directpv install`]({{< relref "command-line/install.md" >}}) command.

-  For more information, refer Kubernetes documentation [here](https://kubernetes.io/docs/tutorials/clusters/seccomp/)
+  For more information, refer to the Kubernetes documentation on [seccomp](https://kubernetes.io/docs/tutorials/clusters/seccomp/)

 * If `apparmor` is enabled, load [DirectPV apparmor profile]([../apparmor.profile](https://raw.githubusercontent.com/minio/directpv/master/apparmor.profile)) on nodes where you want to install DirectPV and use `--apparmor-profile` flag to `kubectl directpv install` command.

-  For more information, refer to the [Kubernetes documentation](https://kubernetes.io/docs/tutorials/clusters/apparmor/).
+  For more information, refer to the [Kubernetes documentation on apparmor](https://kubernetes.io/docs/tutorials/clusters/apparmor/).

 * Enabled `ExpandCSIVolumes` [feature gate](https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/) for [volume expansion](https://kubernetes-csi.github.io/docs/volume-expansion.html) feature.

 * Review the [driver specification documentation]({{< relref "concepts/specification.md" >}})

-* For Red Hat Openshift users, refer to the [Openshift specific documentation]({{< relref "installation/openshift.md" >}}) for configuration prior to install DirectPV.
+* For Red Hat Openshift users, refer to the [Openshift specific documentation]({{< relref "installation/openshift.md" >}}) for configuration prior to installing DirectPV.

 ### Procedure
 The installation process creates a new storage class named `directpv-min-io`.